View Lost Coast Loop in a larger map

 This wild and spectacular scenic drive is the closest you can come to the Lost Coast without a backpack.
 Drive from Victorian Ferndale, through high alpine forests, to the water's edge, along the northern edge of King Range and then to the redwoods of Humboldt Redwoods State park.
+Road can be narrow, windy and bumpy in places.

 Time: 4 HOURS ROUND TRIP